tmokmss/cdk-lambda-llrt/README.md

 ### LLRT Binary Path

 By default, CDK Lambda LLRT downloads the LLRT bootstrap binary from LLRT's GitHub releases and caches this in the `.tmp` directory.
-If you have your own bootstrap binary you want to use, you can specify the relative path to this with the `llrtBinaryPath` property.
+If you have your own bootstrap binary you want to use, you can specify the relative path from the function's `projectRoot` directory with the `llrtBinaryPath` property.

 ```ts
 const handler = new LlrtFunction(this, 'Handler', {